OkayAlright/MinNo/extras/documentation.md

          return (x * y) + 2 ;
      }

-Now we have some arguements to parse.
-After the function ID, there are two arguements seperated by a comma (as each arguement need to be).
+Now we have some arguments to parse.
+After the function ID, there are two arguments separated by a comma (as each argument needs to be).
 One is labeled "x" and the other as "y".
 Both are integers.

 ### 2.3.0 Using Functions and Values Together